After 7: Career success

 Other songs on the album were produced by Jimmy Jam & Terry Lewis associate Randy Ran and producer Dallas Austin.
 As a result, this gave Takin' My Time a decidedly "new jack swing" sound and feel.
 Three singles were released from the album; the first was "Kickin' It", followed by a medley of The Originals' song "Baby I'm for Real" and Bloodstone's "Natural High".
 The third single was "Can He Love U Like This".
 The album was certified platinum by the RIAA.

 Reflections is the third and last studio album by After 7 before the group split.
-The album reunites them with producer Babyface and L.A.
+The album reunited them with producer Babyface and L.A.
 Reid.
-They also enlist the production talents of Babyface proteges Jon B. and Keith Andes as well as newcomers The Boom Brothers.
-Reflections is the first album where the members of the group have credits as songwriters as well as executive producers.
+They also enlisted the production talents of Babyface protegés Jon B. and Keith Andes as well as newcomers The Boom Brothers.
+Reflections is the first After 7 album on which the members of the group are credited as both songwriters and executive producers.
 The album included the R&B top 5 hit "'Til You Do Me Right.
 Melvin exited the group after the release of Reflections and the group officially disbanded in 1997.
 After 7's last release on Virgin Records was the compilation album The Very Best of After 7 in March 1997.
 It included unreleased material, including a cover version of "Sara Smile".
 Also in 1997, Melvin and Kevon joined their brother Babyface to form the quintet Milestone along with K-Ci & JoJo.
 The group only released one single, "I Care 'Bout You", for the Soul Food movie soundtrack.

 Comeback

 Kevon Edmonds released the solo album 24/7 in October 1999.
 He invited his nephew Jason Edmonds, son of Melvin, to tour with him as a background singer for years.
 By the late 2000s, After 7 resumed touring with Jason replacing his father.
 However, the group decided not to record again without the participation of Melvin.
 Melvin battled health issues, including a stroke in 2011.
 Melvin was able to reunite with the group on the 2015 single "I Want You", which reached the top 10 of Billboard's adult R&B songs chart.
 The group also recorded a version of the song with Babyface.
 The album Timeless was released in October 2016.
 It featured the group as a quartet (Melvin, Kevon, Keith and Jason) and included "I Want You" and other top 10 adult R&B hits "Runnin' Out" and "Let Me Know".

 Melvin Edmonds died on May 18, 2019, at the age of 65.
-Jason left the group shortly thereafter and Danny McClain was added.
+Jason left the group shortly thereafter and Daniel McClain was added.
 After 7 released their fifth album Unfinished Business in August 2021.
+Danny was then replaced in 2023 by Wil Robinson and they continue to perform to the present day.